JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    // . . .
    ```

-You can now check your browser and see if the buttons actually work.
+You can now check your browser and see whether the buttons actually work.
 When clicking on the button, a _share window_ should
 appear with the URL of the video.
-If buttons don't show up or work, you may need to disable your ad/social blocker.
+If the buttons don't show up or work, you may need to disable your ad and social media blocker.

 ![Share window](social-buttons.png){width=700}

-Feel free to repeat this step with share buttons for some other social networks available in [react-share](https://github.com/nygardk/react-share/blob/master/README.md#features).
+Feel free to repeat this step with share buttons for other social networks available in [react-share](https://github.com/nygardk/react-share/blob/master/README.md#features).

-> You can find this state of the project on the `06-packages-from-npm` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/06-packages-from-npm).
+> You can find this state of the project in the `06-packages-from-npm` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/06-packages-from-npm).
 >
 {type="note"}

 ## Use an external REST API

-You can now substitute hard-coded demo data for the content by pulling some real data from a REST API into the app instead.
+You can now replace the hard-coded demo data with some real data from a REST API in the app.

 For this tutorial, there's a [small API](https://my-json-server.typicode.com/kotlin-hands-on/kotlinconf-json/videos/1).
 It offers only a single endpoint, `videos`, and takes a numeric parameter to access an element from the list.
 If you visit
-the API with your browser, you will see that the objects returned from the API follow the same structure as `Video` objects.
+the API with your browser, you will see that the objects returned from the API have the same structure as `Video` objects.

 ### Use JS functionality from Kotlin

 Browsers already come with a large variety of [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
 You can also use
-them from Kotlin/JS: it includes wrappers for these APIs out of the box.
-One relevant example is the
+them from Kotlin/JS, since it includes wrappers for these APIs out of the box.
+One example is the
 [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is used for making HTTP requests.

-The first challenge is that browser APIs like `fetch()` use [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)
+The first potential issue is that browser APIs like `fetch()` use [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)
 to perform non-blocking operations.
 When multiple callbacks are supposed to run one after the other, they need to be nested.
-Naturally, the code gets heavily indented, with more and more functionality stacked inside each other, and gets harder to read.
+Naturally, the code gets heavily indented, with more and more pieces of functionality stacked inside each other, which makes it harder to read.

-Instead, you can use Kotlin's coroutines, a better approach for such functionality.
+To overcome this, you can use Kotlin's coroutines, a better approach for such functionality.

-A second challenge comes again from the dynamically typed nature of JavaScript.
+The second issue arises from the dynamically typed nature of JavaScript.
 There are no guarantees about the type
 of data returned from the external API.
 To solve this, you can use the `kotlinx.serialization` library.

 Check the `build.gradle.kts` file.
 The relevant snippet should already exist: